Inverse Design of Amorphous Materials with Targeted Properties: Introduction

 Amorphous materials are characterized by the absence of long-range atomic order, distinguishing them from crystalline materials with their periodic atomic arrangements.
 These materials exhibit unique mechanical, thermal, and electrical properties that make them valuable candidates for diverse applications, including batteries, non-linear optics, and catalysis~\cite{liu2024amorphous}.

-Inverse design has emerged as a promising approach for discovering amorphous materials with targeted properties.
+Inverse design has emerged as a promising approach for generating amorphous materials with targeted properties.
 In contrast to conventional trial-and-error methods, inverse design reverses the process by beginning with desired properties and systematically determining the necessary atomic configurations to achieve them.
-Relying on machine learning methods, inverse design has the potential to significantly speed up the materials discovery process~\cite{liu2024amorphous, zunger2018inverse}.
+Relying on machine learning methods, inverse design has the potential to significantly accelerate the exploration of the materials design space~\cite{liu2024amorphous, zunger2018inverse}.

 Recent advances in machine learning and deep learning have accelerated efforts in the inverse design of crystalline materials and molecules through conditioned generation models.
 These models function essentially as learnable posterior probability models that capture the distribution of material structures given specified properties as conditions.
 Early approaches mainly used two frameworks: variational auto-encoders (VAE)~\citep{DBLP:journals/corr/KingmaW13} and generative adversarial networks (GAN)~\cite{goodfellow2020generative}.
 However, both VAE-based methods~\cite{gebauer2019symmetry,hoffmann2019data,noh2019inverse,court20203} and GAN-based methods~\cite{long2021constrained} demonstrated limitations in generating high-quality material structures due to insufficient expressivity~\cite{li2018limitations,DBLP:conf/iclr/DaunhawerSCPV22} and training instability~\cite{lucas2019don,xu2020understanding,becker2022instability}.
 More recently, diffusion models~\cite{ho2020denoising} have shown superior performance~\cite{wu2022diffusion,DBLP:conf/iclr/XieFGBJ22,zeni2025generative} in this domain.
 These models generate valid structures by progressively refining random noise into coherent structures.